DonCromoTrades/ExpenseTracker/README.md

 The app supports signing in with Apple or entering a local name.
 When building for iOS, enable the **Sign in with Apple** capability in the Xcode project if you would like to use Apple's authentication.
 A simple local sign-in flow is also provided for simulator testing.

 To synchronize expenses across devices, enable the **iCloud** capability with CloudKit.
-A lightweight `CloudSyncManager` is available in the `ExpenseStore` module that can be expanded to push and fetch records.
+Add the container identifier `iCloud.com.example.ExpenseTracker` to `ExpenseTracker.entitlements` and set the same value for `CloudKitContainerIdentifier` in `Info.plist`.
+The app will request iCloud permission on first launch and use `CloudSyncManager` to push local changes and fetch updates automatically.

 ## Contributing and Testing